JeremyNevill/swaptrack/README.md

 ## History

-Swaptrack was coded up during the first few games of the 2014 Football World Cup.
+[SwapTrack.com](http://swaptrack.com) was coded up during the first few games of the 2014 Football World Cup.
 I was collecting stickers for the championship (like all good grown men) and needed to do a bit of swapping.

 I also wanted to do a bit of coding using Firebase as it looked interesting and AngularJs was a good fit for the front end.